zacktually/oxide/README.md

 ```

 ### Indexing
-Indexing works exactly the same over any type of Collection.
-**We've made the rather controversial choice to start collection indexes at 1 instead of 0.**
-For more information on why we made this choice, please read this article.
+We've made the rather controversial choice to start collection indexes at 1 instead of 0.
+For more information on why we made this choice, please read *this article*.
 ```
 val x = [1 2 3 4 5 6 7]